qy1345/qy1345/README.md

 - 👋 Hi, I’m @qy1345
-- 👀 I’m interested in dev
+- 👀 I’m interested in code
-- 🌱 I’m currently learning dev
+- 🌱 I’m currently learning code
-- 💞️ I’m looking to collaborate on dev
+- 💞️ I’m looking to collaborate on code
 - 📫 How to reach me 1326508392@qq.com

 <!---